 Curry, Warriors not the least bit worried about losing their edge on seven-day break

-By the time the Warriors finally take the court in the playoffs again Tuesday night, it will be more than a week since they staged the most scintillating quarter of basketball of their season, and arguably one of the best in franchise history.
-The NBA world is still buzzing about that 14-0 start, that 35-9 breakout, that pulsating 45-point first period in the Game 4 sweep-out of the Portland Trail Blazers in the opening round.
+By the time the Warriors finally take the court again Tuesday night, it will be more than a week since they staged the most scintillating quarter of basketball of their season, and arguably one of the best in franchise history.
+People are still buzzing about that 14-0 start, that 35-9 breakout, that pulsating 45-point first period in the close-out game against the Portland Trail Blazers.

 Add your comments below